aeternity/protocol/oracles/oracle_transactions.md

 - Query fee (that should be paid for posting a query to the oracle).
 - A TTL (relative in number of blocks, or absolute block height)
 - Transaction fee.
 It must be greater than or equal to the mimimum transaction fee plus a component proportional to the relative TTL (quotient of the Euclidean division between the number of blocks and 1000, plus 1 if non-zero remainder).
+  - Example: If the relative TTL is 10 blocks then the transaction fee must be greater than or equal to 2 (assumption: the minimum transaction fee is 1).
+  - Example: If the relative TTL is 1000 blocks then the transaction fee must be greater than or equal to 2 (assumption: the minimum transaction fee is 1).
+  - Example: If the relative TTL is 1001 blocks then the transaction fee must be greater than or equal to 3 (assumption: the minimum transaction fee is 1).

 See the [serialization specification](/serializations.md#oracle-register-transaction).